The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Pennsylvania, US

 Offers Telehealth

 Gerard (Jerry) Vockley MD, PhD, is a medical geneticist and is certified in clinical genetics and biochemical and molecular genetics by the American Board of Medical Genetics and Genomics.
 He is chief of the Division of Medical Genetics, director of the Center for Rare Disease Therapy, and is the Cleveland Family Endowed Professor of pediatric research at the University of Pittsburgh School of Medicine.
 He completed his medical degree and PhD at the University of Pennsylvania and completed his residency at the University of Colorado, followed by his fellowship at Yale University School of Medicine.
 Dr. Vockley is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Urea Cycle Disorders (UCD), Phenylketonuria (PKU), Succinyl-CoA:3-Ketoacid CoA Transferase Deficiency, and Arginase Deficiency.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Urea Cycle Disorders (UCD), Phenylketonuria (PKU), Succinyl-CoA:3-Ketoacid CoA Transferase Deficiency, and Arginase Deficiency.
+Dr. Vockley is board certified in American Board Of Medical Genetics And Genomics and American Board Of Medical Genetics And Genomics.

 Experienced in Mitochondrial Trifunctional Protein Deficiency